Britney Spears cancels two Las Vegas concerts after injury

-(Reuters) - Pop star Britney Spears has canceled two of her Las Vegas shows after injuring her ankle in a fall during a performance.
+May 1 (Reuters) - Pop star Britney Spears has cancelled two of her Las Vegas shows after injuring her ankle in a fall during a performance.

 The “Toxic” and “Circus” singer took a tumble on Wednesday during one of her “Britney: Piece of Me” residency concerts at Las Vegas’s Planet Hollywood resort and casino.